-"Capt.
-Barney commanding the American packet boat which has been long expected with official intelligence from our Ministers in Europe arrived here stipulation obliging Cong5 to recommend to the States a restitution of confiscated property, altho' it could scarcely be understood that the States would comply, had the appearance of sacrificing the dignity of Cong5, to the pride of the British King.
+The terms granted to America appeared to Cong^S. on the whole extremely liberal.
+It was observed by several however that the stipulation obliging Cong^S. to recommend to the States a restitution of confiscated property, altho' it could scarcely be understood that the States would comply, had the appearance of sacrificing the dignity of Cong^S., to the pride of the British King.